 Categories of food-producing animals considered for sampling should be relevant to the country's production system.

 c) Food

-Member Countries should consider including relevant food products originating from food-producing animals in surveillance and monitoring programmes as food-borne transmission is considered to be an important route for the transfer of antimicrobial resistance.
+Member Countries should consider including products of animal origin intended for human consumption in surveillance and monitoring programmes as food-borne transmission is considered to be an important route for the transfer of antimicrobial resistance.